Who is the best British male road cyclist of all-time? Cycling Weekly has devised a ranking system to try to answer the question once for all.

 What our ranking doesn't take into account is Wiggins' success on the track.
 With seven Olympic track medals, four of them gold, it's hard to argue against Wiggins being Britain's greatest all-round cyclist.

-In the 1960s he won the world professional road race title and three of the one-day races universally recognised as the monuments of cycling – Milan-San Remo, the Tour of Flanders and the Tour of Lombardy.
-Add to that a sixth-place finish in the Tour de France and a string of other top ten finishes in the Classics.
+In the 1960s he won the world professional road race title and three of the one-day races universally recognised as the Monuments of cycling - Milan-San Remo, the Tour of Flanders and Il Lombardia.
+Add to that a sixth-place finish in the Tour de France and a string of other top-10 finishes in the Classics.

 Many fans still consider Chris Boardman to have been a time trial specialist with very few other strings to his bow, but a closer examination of his career shows that to be an unfair assessment.